Why Funda-Technical

 Now before the uninitiated laugh and scoff,

-with tea
+nothing to do with tea leaves).

-that Technical Analysis
+Note that Technical Analysis

 is the study of price charts in anticipation

 of future price movements.
+It can be said that

-the mood and sentiment of
+price charts do reflect the mood and sentiment

-the share market, and they also reflect all
+of the share market, and they also reflect all

-known news about the
+known news about the company (well, almost all

-company (well, almost all "known" news).
+"known" news).

 Many technical analysts (chartists) who

-analysed the market and properly followed
+properly analysed the market and properly

-proven strategies during the
+followed proven strategies during the GFC of

-profits during the down turn when others were
+2008-9 actually made profits during the down

-making losses.
+turn when others were making losses.
 So, there

 is a great degree of merit in Technical